Concerns about Students and Student Complaints

 MSU CARES has a well trained team composed of members from the Office of the Dean of Students, University Police, Counseling and Psychological Services, Student Health Service, Residence Life, Disability Services, and Veteran Services who can assist with different situations as needed.
 The MSU CARES program offers quick links regarding Aggressive Students who may be manifesting diverse types of behaviors.

-The MSU Dean of Students leads the "MSU CARES" (Campus Assessment Response Education Support) program that counsels "See Something, Say Something, Do Something."
+The MSU Dean of Students leads the "MSU CARE Program" (Campus Assessment Response Education Support) program that counsels "See Something, Say Something, Do Something."
 PROCESS TIP: If you are concerned about the welfare of someone affiliated with MSU and this is a non-emergency, you are encouraged to complete a CARE ALERT.
 Sometimes people cannot or will not ask for support, so informing the Dean of Students of your concern may be a critical factor in getting them assistance.
 There are a number of reasons why someone might need help that you can report on this form, including but not limited to: threats of suicide or self-harm, threats regarding violence to others, other mental health related concerns and concerns to the safety of the community.

 You can have a profound effect on students when you openly acknowledge that you are aware of their distress, are sincerely concerned about their welfare, and are willing to help them explore options.
 Whenever possible, we encourage you to speak directly and honestly to students if you sense academic or personal distress.